nebulaeonline/dotBlake2b/README.md

 # dotBlake2b

-A pure .NET 8+ AVX2-accelerated (x86_64) implementation of the Blake2b hash function.
+A .NET 8+ SSE4-accelerated (x86_64) wrapper for the reference Blake2b hash function.
 This library is designed to be fast and efficient, leveraging the latest advancements in .NET for optimal performance.

 Test & benchmark suite available on the [GitHub repository](https://github.com/nebulaeonline/dotBlake2b).